neo9/mongodb-backups/test/integration/README.md

 - **mongorestore**: A tool to restore MongoDB backups.
 - **mongosh**: A MongoDB shell for interacting with the database and launch the commands for testing.

+Seems we need the use of Time.Sleep as mongodb does not seem to refresh in such a short time
 ---